Outdoor writer. Avid Angler. Stressed out Dad.

 And the one that got away was always a big one.
 That lure died with its

 boots on.
 Or a chartreuse skirt, anyway."

-A collection of articles, columns, posts, and stories is now available as an ebook: "Just Keep Reeling."
+A collection of articles, columns, posts, and stories is now available as the ebook: "Just Keep Reeling."